 And this where Helen West can help you.
 Effective written communication is very often an underestimated challenge.
 This is especially the case when presenting complex information to a target audience who may not have the same specialist knowledge as you, the writer.

-Some people want support in writing and editing a key document for their business, or in preparing a conference presentation.
+Some people are looking for support in writing and editing a key document for their business, or in preparing a conference presentation.
 Others are looking for writing training and coaching to help them improve their own writing skills.
-I can help you to find and develop the best writing solutions for your needs.
+I can help you to find and develop the best writing solutions for you.

 Whether you’re working in business, industry, research or government, writing is certain to be a key part of your job.
 It makes sense: the better you can write, the more efficient and productive you are.
 That’s what I do: help you bring your writing skills up to speed, whether you want someone to write for you; edit your document; or teach you new writing skills.